iamshadmirza/BlogsByShad/blogs/circular-progress-bar/README.md

   }).start();
 };
 ```
 `percent * 3.6` is just to convert percentage to degrees.
 This function will animate second circle (grey) in clockwise direction to reveal first circle (purple) from behind.
-Now, let's see animation for our `second case (>50)`:
+Now, let's see animation for our `second-case (>50)`:

 ```js
 const secondAnimation = () => {